Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Comparison to experimental results

-Figure~\ref{fig:G} shows the temperature dependence of two-terminal conductance $G$ as defined in Eq.~\ref{eq:G}, and obtained by integrating $L{\text{p}}^{-1}$ given in Eq.~\ref{eq:Lp} in the $xy$ plane with the areal density of acceptor holes $N_{\text{a}} =0.5\cdot10^{11}$\,cm$^{-2}$.
+Figure~\ref{fig:G} shows the temperature dependence of two-terminal conductance $G$, as defined in Eq.~\ref{eq:G}, for a 10\,$\mu$m long device of HgTe QW.
+The values of $G$ have been obtained by integrating $L_{\text{p}}^{-1}$ given in Eq.~\ref{eq:Lp} in the $xy$ plane with the areal density of acceptor holes $N_h =0.5\cdot10^{11}$\,cm$^{-2}$.
 The latter changes with the gate voltage and its overall magnitude vary from sample to sample.
 However, typically, the gate voltage width corresponding to the gap region, $\Delta V_{\text{g}}$, implies the total acceptor density of the order of $10^{11}$\,cm$^{-2}$.
 The theoretical results are presented for three values of $E_{eh}$ and $L_x$.
 As $r(y)$, we have used the values fitted to $r_{Dx}(z_{\text{m}} = 2$\,nm) in Fig.~\ref{fig:r}.
 Similarly, $T_{\text{K}}(y)$ is determined from fitted values of ${\cal{J}}_x$ and ${\cal{J}}_y$ shown by dashed lines in Fig.~\ref{fig:J}.
 Finally, the function $f(T/T_{\text{K}})$ has been obtained from the data in Fig.~3 for $d = 1$ of Ref.\,\onlinecite{Micklitz:2006_PRL} and from the proposed there high-temperature extrapolation.

 A number of worthwhile conclusions can be drawn from data in Fig.~\ref{fig:G}.
 In particular, lowering of temperature eliminates from backscattering spin centers with $T_{\text{K}} > T$, so that $L_{\text{p}}$ and $G$ are seen to steadily increase on cooling.
 However, the predicted recovery of $G = 2e^2/h$ at $T \rightarrow 0$ \cite{Maciejko:2009_PRL,Vayrynen:2016_PRB} is not found, as at any temperature there are centers far away from the channel for which $T_{\text{K}} \gtrsim T$.
 Nevertheless our results are not in accord with experimental findings in a sense that no systematic increase of $G$ on decreasing $T$ has been observed.
 This disagreement can point to the onset of localization, predicted for disordered Kondo systems \cite{Altshuler:2013_PRL} or to the presence of Tomonaga-Luttinger effects \cite{Maciejko:2009_PRL,Vayrynen:2016_PRB}.
 In has been shown \cite{Vayrynen:2016_PRB} that renormalization group equations combining Kondo and carrier correlation phenomena imply a growth of the exchange anisotropy ratio $r$ with lowering temperature down to $T^*$ according to,